-- 21. (1) The Industrial Court of Appeal shall have power to hear and determine any appeals from the Industrial Court. - (2) The Industrial Court of Appeal shall where possible, endeavour to determine an appeal referred to in sub-section (1) within three months from the date on which it was noted. - (3) After hearing an appeal, the Industrial Court of Appeal may confirm, amend or set aside the decision or order against which the appeal has been noted or make any other decision or order including an order as to costs, according to law and fairness. - (4) The decision of the majority of the judges hearing an appeal shall be the decision of the Court and such decision shall be final.
+21. (1) Subject to section 19(1), the Industrial Court of Appeal shall have power to hear and determine any appeal from the Industrial Court.

+(2) The Industrial Court of Appeal shall where possible, endeavour to determine an appeal referred to in sub-section (1) within three (3) months from the date on which it was noted.

+(3) After hearing an appeal, the Industrial Court of Appeal may confirm, amend or set aside the decision or order against which the appeal has been noted or make any other decision or order including an order as to costs, according to law and fairness.

+(4) The decision of the majority of the judges hearing an appeal shall be the decision of the Court and such decision shall be final.

-Rules and Procedure of the Industrial Court of Appeal.
+Rules and Procedure of the Industrial Court of Appeal